-Gastriques are a type of classic French sweet and sour sauce.
+This easy recipe for gastrique makes a classic French sweet-and-sour sauce.
 The primary flavor (and some of the sweetness) typically comes from fruit and the sour from vinegar.
 You will find that this sauce is an amazing addition to roasted or sautéed pork or poultry dishes.

 Gastriques are easy to make and can be kept in the refrigerator for up to two weeks.
 They also freeze beautifully, so feel free to make a few different flavors as various fruits come into season.